tomtzook/frc-learn-docs/java/program-memory.md

 <img width="143" height="365" alt="image" src="https://github.com/user-attachments/assets/88f623ae-5cbd-4cde-8e01-01ea723a64ed" />

 The access to specific variables in the class, is about accessing specific subsets of memory within the allocation.
 In the _bytecode_ this is done with `getfield #16 <Main$Person.age : I>`, but in native code this will be basically reading the memory.
-If we take the base address from _person_, we can read the memory at `person + metadata_size`.
+If we take the base address from _person_, we can read the memory at `person + metadata_size` to get the age value.

 > [!NOTE]
 > You can see in the bytecode that the line `invokespecial #9 <Main$Person.<init> : ()V>` is added after `new`